 As an early retiree, I stay on top of my finances with Personal Capital.
 They are a free online wealth management tool that keeps me within budget, tracks my net worth, and allows me to manage my risk by providing an easy way to visualize my asset allocation.
 I also run my 401k and investment portfolios through Personal Capital’s 401k Fee Analyzer every time I make a major rebalance to make sure I’m not paying unnecessary expenses.
 I saved over $1,700 a year in portfolio fees I had no idea I was paying.
 When you no longer have W2 income rolling in, it’s more important than ever to know where your money is going.
 The most important person you can trust to do what’s best for your money is you.

 They’ve also come out with their incredible Retirement Planning Calculator that uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.
 Definitely check to see how your finances are shaping up as it’s free.

 Photo: It was 77 degrees in Santorini when I visited in October, 2011.
 After spending three hours exploring every little church and side street, I stopped at a bar to enjoy a Mythos beer.
 The bar had wi-fi and in streamed my e-mails regarding various opportunities.
+One client in London said he wanted to pay me $1,200 to put up an advertisement link on FS for one year.
+I obliged!
+Within 30 minutes, he sent the money via Paypal and I immediately ordered another 8 Euro Mythos beer.
 That’s when I realized maybe, just maybe it was finally time to make a move